 The sample must be illuminated by a light source.
 It often sits beneath the stage and projects light via openings in the stage.

 The ocular lens is housed in the eyepiece, which is situated above the stage.
 This is the time to examine the specimen under the microscope.

 Article About:-Amazon Product Review

-Description of each part
+Description of Each Part

-The eyepiece is the lens on the top of the microscope that you look through.
-This magnifies the image of the sample and focuses it into view.
-The stage is the platform on which the specimen is placed.
-It is usually adjustable to move or rotate the sample.
-The light source provides illumination for viewing the specimen.
+The lens you look through when using a microscope is called the eyepiece.
+This enlarges and sharpens the sample’s image in view.
+The platform that the specimen is set on is called the stage.
+The sample can often be moved or rotated.
+The light source illuminates the specimen so that it may be seen.
 This can be done with a mirror, a lamp, or an LED light source.
 Objectives are a series of lenses that increase the magnification of the specimen as you move from one objective to the next.
 They come in different magnifications to allow precise focusing and viewing of small details in specimens.

 Function of each Part